 OTA has, indeed, been an important issue since that time.
 But it’s my view that the full significance is only now becoming apparent.
 As security is poised to “eat the world”, efficient and reliable OTA capabilities will grow yet further in importance.
 It will be something that more and more companies will need to include at the heart of their own product offerings.
 The world will insist on it.

-A few days ago, I took a closer look at recent news from Redbend – in particular at their architecture for cybersecurity.
+A few days ago, I took a closer look at recent news from HARMAN connected services – in particular at its architecture for cybersecurity.
 I saw a great deal that I liked:

 - Domain isolation – to provide a strict separation between different subsystems (e.g. parts of the overall software system on a car), with the subsystems potentially running different operating systems